ycm-core/YouCompleteMe/README.md

 Calling this command will fill Vim's `locationlist` with errors or warnings if any were detected in your file and then open it.

+The `g:ycm_open_loclist_on_ycm_diags` option can be used to prevent the location list from opening, but still have it filled with new diagnostic data.
+See the _Options_ section for details.

 ### The `:YcmShowDetailedDiagnostic` command

 This command shows the full diagnostic text when the user's cursor is on the